llvm/llvm-project/llvm/docs/HowToAddABuilder.rst

 Testing a Builder Config Locally
 ================================

-It's possible to test a builder running against a local version of LLVM's buildmaster configuration.
-This can be helpful to allow quickly identifying and iterating over fixes to any issues in either the changes that introduce the new builder, or the machine configuration for your worker (preinstalled packages etc).
-A buildmaster launched in this "local testing" mode will bind only to local interfaces, use SQLite as the database, use a fixed password for workers, and disable things like GitHub authentication.
+It is possible to test a builder running against a local version of LLVM's buildmaster configuration.
+This allows you to test changes to builder, worker, and buildmaster configuration.
+A buildmaster launched in this "local testing" mode will:
+* Bind only to local interfaces.
+* Use SQLite as the database.
+* Use a single fixed password for workers.
+* Disable extras like GitHub authentication.

+In order to use this "local testing" mode:

 * Within a checkout of `llvm-zorg <https://github.com/llvm/llvm-zorg>`_, create and activate a Python `venv